getappmap/appmap-js/docs/reference/navie.md

 - @explain how is the export request for physical flows handled, and what are the tables involved?
 - @explain how does the products listing page works and how can I improve the performance?

+### `@diagram`

+The `@diagram` command prefix within Navie focuses the AI response to generate Mermaid compatable diagrams.
+[Mermaid](https://mermaid.js.org/) is an open source diagramming and charting utility with wide support across tools such as GitHub, Atlassian, and more.
+Use the `@diagram` command, and Navie will create and render a Mermaid compatable diagram within the Navie chat window.
+You can open this diagram in the [Mermaid Live Editor](https://mermaid.live), copy the Mermaid Definitions to your clipboard, save to disk, or expand a full window view.
+Save the Mermaid diagram into any supported tool such as GitHub Issues, Atlassian Confluence, and more.

+#### Examples <!-- omit in toc -->

+- @diagram how my user authentication works for the /admin API endpoint.
+- @diagram the plan to implement a caching layer into my SQL database access.
+- @diagram the relationship between the physical_flow, physical_specification, physical_spec_data_type data types.

 ### `@help`

 Navie will help you setup AppMap, including generating AppMap recordings and diagrams.
 This prefix will focus the Navie AI response to be more specific towards help with using AppMap products and features.
 This will leverage the [AppMap documentation](https://appmap.io/docs) as part of the context related to your question and provide guidance for using AppMap features or diving into advanced AppMap topics.